-Careful : once newborns start to lift their heads up it is not long before they start rolling around and trying to be more active.
-Take precuations when changing or resting your baby and make sure you never leave them unattended as they could roll off the changing table or bed and hurt themselves.
+Note for Moms and Dads: Once newborns start to lift their heads up it is not long before they start rolling around and trying to be more active.
+Take precautions when changing or resting your baby and make sure you never leave them unattended as they could roll off the changing table or bed and hurt themselves.

 As your baby continues to develop, you’ll reach a number of new milestones to mark each passing month of their life.
 Between three and six months of age, you can expect your bundles of joy to become more tactile and interactive by holding items and babbling to you.

-- At about four months old, most babies start to babble and make their own little noises.
+At about four months old, most babies start to babble and make their own little noises.
 They may also start to recognise sounds, such as their name, and faces.
-This means they’ll can tell the difference between a familiar face and a stranger.
+This means they can tell the difference between a familiar face and a stranger.

-Remember: teething can be a traumatic experience for babies and parents alike.
-Spot the signs early and do what you can to ease your child’s comfort.
+Note for Moms and Dads: teething can be a traumatic experience for babies and parents alike.
+Spot the signs early and do what you can to ease your child’s discomfort.
 Most babies will try to self-soothe by chewing on items around them so make sure they have suitable teething toys.

 With your child over the first big milestone of their development – 6 months – you can expect a much more active child who is starting to gain control of their fine motor skills.

-Beware: as your child gets more mobile it is a good idea to double check the safety of your home.
-You can install a baby gate to prevent your child accessing dangerous areas, such as the stairs or the kitchen, but you may also want to consider the position of your furniture and keep low-lying items away from windows and other dangerous areas.
+Note for Moms and Dads: as your child gets more mobile it is a good idea to check the safety of your home.
+You can install a baby gate to prevent your child from accessing dangerous areas, such as the stairs or the kitchen, but you may also want to consider the position of your furniture and keep low-lying items away from windows and other dangerous areas.

-- Towards twelve months of age, you should also be on the listen for your child’s first few proper words.
-The may even be able to understand and follow a couple of basic instructions – although except “no” to become their favourite word as they enter their toddler years!
+Towards twelve months of age, you should also be on the listen for your child’s first few proper words.
+They may even be able to understand and follow a couple of basic instructions – although except “no” to become their favourite word as they enter their toddler years!

-Caution: with your little one able to move about on their own two feet you will need to be extra vigilant over safety.
-Make sure cleaning products and anything dangerous is stored safely out of reach and keep a close eye on your little one as they start to explore their home.
+Note for Moms and Dads: with your little one able to move about on their own two feet you will need to be extra vigilant over safety.
+Make sure cleaning products and anything dangerous is stored safely out of reach and keep a close eye on your little one as they start to explore their environment.